OpenRailAssociation/osrd/front/tests/README.md

 ℹ️ All commands above also work when running tests inside the Playwright container by replacing
  `npx playwright test` with `./scripts/run-front-playwright-container.sh`.

+You may also want to explore [Playwright documentation](https://playwright.dev/docs/intro) for more insights.

 ---

 # 🎥 6.
 Debugging Failures (Videos, Traces, Screenshots)